mr-daedalium/ostack/README.md

  \___/|___/\__\__,_|\___|_|\_\
 ```

-### Your tool to build Empire using AI.
+### Your tool to build an Empire using AI.
 One AI-agent at a time.

 ---